taka-rl/flask_webapp/README.md

 ## Preparation to use
+1. Make sure the config_name as an argument of create_app function in main.py
+      ```app = create_app(config_name='development')```
+   Since it is still under development, 'production' has not been supported yet.

-1. Run the following command for the libraries:
+2. Run the following command for the libraries:
    On Windows type:
    ```python -m pip install -r requirements.txt```
    On MacOS type:
    ```pip3 install -r requirements.txt```

-2. Create API Keys if you would like to use "Useful Information function" in the useful_info.html.
+3. Create API Keys if you would like to use "Useful Information function" in the useful_info.html.
    OpenWeather API: https://openweathermap.org/api
    ExchangeRate API: https://www.exchangerate-api.com/

-3. Get an App password on Google if you would like to use email sender function in contact.html
+4. Get an App password on Google if you would like to use email sender function in contact.html
    How to create App password → https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237?hl=ja

-4. Create .env file including the following variables:
+5. Create .env file including the following variables:
    ```
-   SECRET_KEY=Type Your Secret Key  # Flask Secret Key
-   WEATHER_API_KEY = 'Replace Your API Key set at 2'  # OpenWeather API
+   SECRET_KEY=Type Your Secret Key  # Flask Secret Key WEATHER_API_KEY = 'Replace Your API Key set at 2'  # OpenWeather API